ivuorinen/starred/README.md

 - [lanayotech/vagrant-manager](https://github.com/lanayotech/vagrant-manager) - Manage your vagrant machines in one place with Vagrant Manager for OS X

-## Objective-C++

-- [johnboiles/obs-mac-virtualcam](https://github.com/johnboiles/obs-mac-virtualcam) - ARCHIVED!
-This plugin is officially a part of OBS as of version 26.1.
-See note below for info on upgrading. 🎉🎉🎉Creates a virtual webcam device from the output of OBS.
-Especially useful for streaming smooth, composited video into Zoom, Hangouts, Jitsi etc. Like CatxFish/obs-virtualcam but for macOS.

 ## PHP

 - [ARCANEDEV/LogViewer](https://github.com/ARCANEDEV/LogViewer) - :page_with_curl: Provides a log viewer for Laravel